MoF issues Gazette Notification for Rani Durgavati Coin

-The Government of India will issue a commemorative coin of ₹500 to celebrate the 500th Birth Anniversary of Rani Durgavati.
+The Government of India will issue a ₹500 commemorative coin to mark the 500th Birth Anniversary of Rani Durgavati.
 The Ministry of Finance issued a gazette notification on October 3, 2023, confirming the coin.

 Rani Durgavati (October 5, 1524 – June 24, 1564) reigned as the Queen of Gondwana from 1550 to 1564.
 She was married to Dalpat Shah, the son of King Sangram Shah of the Garha Kingdom.
 She is renowned for her resolute defense of her kingdom against the Mughal Empire.